 budget-oriented hikers, beginners, trail to town wear

 Do you think Merrell hiking boots or hiking shoes might be right for you?
 If so, please consider buying your next pair through the affiliate links above.
 Hiking Feet may receive a small commission from the retailer at no cost to you.
-That supports this website (and give me a little back for the hundreds of hours I've spend writing free content to help you find your next favorite hiking boots or shoes).
+That supports this website (and gives me a little back for the hundreds of hours I've spent writing free, independent, and ad-free content).

 If you're not sold on Merrell, please check out my brand recommendations and feel free to browse my recommendations for the best hiking boots and best hiking shoes.
+Many of my customers, for example, have switched from Merrell to Oboz footwear for better durability and support or to Salomon for more support and less weight.
 There's a good chance that you'll find the best fit for your feet and the best match for your hikes somewhere at Hiking Feet!